 There is no more powerful a sequence of images in the cinema than a Yasujiro Ozu shot-reverse-shot.
-The great Japanese director was a master of composition, a painter of perfect vertical lines, but I always associate him with his uniquely visceral approach to classic one-on-one conversation.
-Ozu had a knack for getting his actors to address the camera at 92-98% direct eye contact with the camera lens in these sequences, giving the impression that the audience-eye is the one being met while still offering a quintessentially Japanese sliver of modest remove.
-Whatever sensation of pure glee my nine year-old niece gets from the “Let It Go” sequence in Frozen, I feel the same thing watching Ozu dialogue scenes.
+The great Japanese director was a master of composition, a painter of perfectly vertical lines, but I always associate him with his uniquely intuitive approach to a classic one-on-one conversation.
+Ozu had a knack for getting his actors to address the camera at 92-98% direct eye contact with the camera lens in these sequences, giving the impression that the audience-eye is the one getting met while still offering a quintessentially Japanese sliver of modest remove.
+Whatever sensation of pure glee my nine-year-old niece gets from the “Let It Go” sequence in Frozen, I feel the same thing watching Ozu dialogue scenes.

 By this point in his life, Ozu knew that he was passing away, but he also understood that his way of making films had expired – this was a man shooting Technicolor features in Academy ratio in 1961 after all.
 In The End of Summer, there is a through line about a small, old-school sake brewery barely holding on against a giant conglomerate, and we feel Ozu’s fear that small-batch sake will expire along with his own eternally patient and culturally astute approach to cinema.

-It takes a while to orient ourselves in the narrative, because Ozu refuses to nudge the plot into artificially convenient spaces.
-From the very first sequence, a sense of contemporary artifice is established – a widow and a widower are being set up in the neon-lit “New Japan” of Osaka by a hunch-shouldered go-between, although the widower farcically insists that they make the meeting seem like an accident.
-Awkward and funny in a way that Noah Baumbach would envy – the dullard widower who collects “cow-related things” coolly lights her cigarette with a blowtorch-like flame – it’s a beautiful sequence, an ideal introduction to the blend of screwy comedy and wistful drama that Ozu will revisit throughout the film.
+It takes a while to orient ourselves in the narrative because Ozu refuses to nudge the plot into artificially comfortable spaces.
+From the very first sequence, a sense of contemporary artifice gets established – a widow and a widower are being set up in the neon-lit “New Japan” of Osaka by a hunch-shouldered go-between, although the widower farcically insists that they make the meeting seem like an accident.
+Awkward and funny in a way that Noah Baumbach would envy – the dullard widower who collects “cow-related things” coolly lights her cigarette with a blowtorch-like flame – it’s a beautiful sequence, an ideal introduction to the blend of screwy comedy and sad drama that Ozu will revisit throughout the film.